-CultureLink’s mentorship program is offering a series of sessions to practice Public Speaking and Beyond!
+CultureLink’s mentorship program is offering a series of sessions to practise Public Speaking and Beyond!

 However, no matter how professional and confident one may be, every once in a while there’s a hesitation or fear of standing in front of people and talking about something…what a horror!

 Yes, it is a proven fact that many of us suffer from fear or anxiety of speaking in front of the public.
 Everyone reacts to it differently.
 For some it is stuttering or mumbling, for others, it can be shaky legs or sweating.
 For some, it’s easier to make a speech in their first language but they get terrified if they have to present something in another language.
 But with continuous practice and encouragement, this fear or anxiety can be defeated.

 Many who don’t suffer from anxiety, need space and audience to practice and gain more confidence!